bellola/tta/README.md

-# How to run :running: the game
+# How to :running: the game

 To install the packages needed run: